Narxim/Narxim-GAS-Example/README.md

 - Added more features to UI Effect Bar: Inhibition, Duration, Stacks etc ....
 - Added UE5Coro (not enabled by default).
 Requires MSVC 14.41+
 - Added a "Very simple" Ranged Attack (Left Click) dealing damage.
-- Added New Volume to "Inhibit" Fire resistance, and show that the UI Effect will Dimmed (As in Inhibited)
+- Added New Volume to "Inhibit" Fire resistance, and show that the UI Effect will be dimmed (As in Inhibited)
 - Making more method BlueprintNativeEvent
 ```
 ### 2025/01/06 (EvilHippo):